KyokaAizen665/Yuzuki-Md-V2/README.md

 > [!NOTE]
-> This is the official source code for YuzukiMD and it's completely free
+This is the official source code of Yuzuki MD.

+🌸 Free and open-source for everyone.

-> do not sell or buy.
+Please do not buy, sell, or redistribute paid copies of this project.

+If someone is charging money for Yuzuki MD, they are not affiliated with the official project.